makersacademy/chitter-challenge/README.md

 ------

 * Create your local databases
-* Run the program your local host or config your environment URL and push up to your app hosting platform
+* Run the program from your local host or config your environment URL and push up to your app hosting platform